jenkinsci/bom/CONTRIBUTING.md

 ### Running weekly tests

-Add the label `weekly-test` to run the tests against one the latest weekly Jenkins version - This is what you want most of the time.
+Add the label `weekly-test` to run the tests against the latest weekly Jenkins version - This is what you want most of the time.

 If you lack triage permission and so cannot add this label, then you may instead: